moliver28/research-handbook/content/handbook/finance/expenses.md

 ### 3.3 Other

-- Out of Policy Transactions for all E-Group Members (excluding the CFO) needs to be approved by the CFO.
+- Out of Policy Transactions for all E-Group Members (excluding the CFO) needs to be approved by VP or higher in the Accounting Organization.
 - Any exceptions to the policy must be documented via an issue or an email with proper approvals from their manager and Finance team.

 ## 4. PROCEDURES